A&S Awards

 David C. Evans was a professor in the Department of History, an expert on Japanese history and culture, and an associate dean in the School of Arts & Sciences.
 He was dedicated to expanding opportunities for students to engage in independent scholarship and creative work.
 In 1997, the School began honoring students who seized the very opportunities that Evans worked so hard to create.

-Each April, the School of Arts & Sciences awards the David C. Evans Awards for Outstanding Achievement in Scholarship and the Creative Arts at Honors Convocation.
-The School maintains a list of past recipients.
+Each April, the School of Arts & Sciences awards the David C. Evans Award for Outstanding Scholarship and the David C. Evans Award for Outstanding Artistic and Creative Work at Honors Convocation.

-2023 David C. Evans Award Winner
+David C. Evans Awards Recipients

 Students presenting research projects in the A&S Student Symposium are eligible for the Paper Competition.
 Submitted papers will be judged by the Undergraduate Research Committee.

-2023 Paper Competition Award Winner
+Paper Competition Winners

 Students participating in the A&S Student Symposium whose research projects entail musical composition, choreography, playwriting, paintings or other original projects (such as paintings, sculpture, drawings, or video) are eligible for the Arts Competition.

-2023 Art Competition Winner
+Art Competition Winners

-A&S Student Symposium Outstanding Faculty Mentor Award
+• A&S Outstanding Faculty Mentor Award

 Our faculty plays a vital role in our undergraduate research program, sharing their expertise and guiding students through their projects.
 The role of a faculty mentor requires a great commitment of time.
 Many of our faculty mentors go above and beyond in supporting our student researchers, and we are thrilled to recognize them with our Outstanding Faculty Mentor Award.

-2023 Outstanding Faculty Mentor Award
+Outstanding Faculty Mentor Award Past Recipients